Summer Institute

 Eligibility

 - Students selected to participate are expected to stay onsite in Tuscaloosa Alabama for the program.
 All students will be provided dorm-style lodging at the University of Alabama with individual bedrooms and a shared living suite.
-We may be able to accommodate special housing requests as appropriate.
-Reach out to email hidden; JavaScript is required.

 How to Apply